 With 34mm stanchions, the Bomber Z2 is available in travel from 100mm to 150mm, and the squish can be adjusted internally by the DIY’er — though you'll need to buy the correct length air spring shaft.
-It's not the lightest fork on the market, but for the hard charging XC racer who is pushing on the descents, it's stiffer than the Fox 34 in our experience.
+It's not the lightest fork on the market, but for the hard-charging XC racer who is pushing on the descents, it's stiffer than the Fox 34 in our experience.

-The LINEAIR air spring uses a bypass valve to close off the negative spring as the fork goes from supple start to linear mid-stroke before ramping up to control bigger hits.
+The LINEAIR air spring uses a bypass valve to close off the negative spring as the fork goes from supple start to linear mid-stroke, before ramping up to control bigger hits.

 DVO is a relative newcomer to the suspension game, and the Sapphire is the brand's XC platform touted for the bucket-loads of adjustability that’s packed into the fork.
 First, the travel is adjustable from 100mm-140mm with internal spacers, so you could go as far as tailoring how much squish you have depending on the course.

-The Sapphire platform borrows design characteristics from the DVO’s longer travel forks - like the Diamond and Emerald - to emulate not only the stiffness and tracking but also the ‘Off The Top’ and dynamic rebound adjustment.
-There are six clicks of low-speed compression to firm up the fork for pedalling, and over 30-clicks of high-speed compression to precisely control how the fork reacts to substantial impacts.
+The Sapphire platform borrows design characteristics from DVO’s longer travel forks - like the Diamond and Emerald - to emulate not only the stiffness and tracking but also the ‘Off The Top’ and dynamic rebound adjustment.
+There are six clicks of low-speed compression to firm up the fork for pedaling, and over 30-clicks of high-speed compression to precisely control how the fork reacts to substantial impacts.
 DVO uses a shim-stack controlled rebound that controls the system based on how fast oil is moving through the fork, allowing the fork to spring back based on what the trail is doing underneath the wheels.

-Tucking in just behind the veritable SID is the Rockshox Reba.
+Tucking in just behind the veritable SID is the RockShox Reba.
 In typical RockShox form, it offers adjustability and reliability, but at a price that won't relegate you to surviving on ramen noodles for the month after you buy it.

 The eighth edition of the Lefty Ocho has seen the fork go from a dual drow setup to a single crown, dropping about 250gm in the process, while actually managing to increase stiffness — quite a feat considering the rigidity of its predecessor.
-The fork also features 23-clicks of rebound adjustment and six-clicks of compression adjustment, in addition to the air valve being moved to the side from the bottom of the fork leg.
+The fork also features 23-clicks of rebound adjustment and six clicks of compression adjustment, in addition to the air valve being moved to the side from the bottom of the fork leg.

-Cannondale has continued to use its upside-down design and the internals roll on three sets of needle bearings instead of bushings which are claimed to significantly reduce stiction.
+Cannondale has continued to use its upside-down design, and the internals roll on three sets of needle bearings instead of bushings, which are claimed to significantly reduce stiction.
 We’re also happy to see the annoying hydraulic lockout remote has been retired for a simple mechanical version.